learnitmyway/learnitmyway-wesbite/README.md

 - `stripe listen --forward-to http://localhost:8888/.netlify/functions/payment-webhook`
 - `stripe trigger checkout.session.completed`

-### query db locally
+### query db from local machine

 - `netlify blobs:list <db> --json`
-  - keep in mind that running netlify locally doesn't have access to the remote db
+  - keep in mind that the netlify dev server does not have access to the remote db.
+I don't know how to have a local db

 ## Stripe